-Confidentialised Unit Record Files (CURFs) are released in accordance with the conditions specified in the Statistics Determination section of the Census and Statistics Act 1905 (CSA).
+Table Builder and Confidentialised Unit Record Files (CURFs) are released in accordance with the conditions specified in the Statistics Determination section of the Census and Statistics Act 1905 (CSA).
 This ensures that confidentiality is maintained whilst enabling micro level data to be released.
-More information on the confidentiality practices associated with CURFs can be found at the About CURF Microdata page.
+More information on the confidentiality practices associated with TableBuilder and CURFs can be found at the Survey Data Confidentiality and About CURF Microdata pages respectively.

 For information on the institutional environment of the Australian Bureau of Statistics (ABS), including the legislative obligations of the ABS, financing and governance arrangements, and mechanisms for scrutiny of ABS operations, please see ABS Institutional Environment.

-Microdata from the Childhood Education and Care Survey 2011 are available as an Expanded CURF.
-The microdata contains information about child care arrangements and early childhood education for children aged between 0–12 years of age.
+Microdata from the Childhood Education and Care Survey 2011 are available as an Expanded CURF and in TableBuilder.
+The microdata contains information about child care arrangements and early childhood education for children between 0–12 years of age.

 This survey was conducted as a supplement to the Labour Force Survey (LFS).
 As a result, persons excluded from the LFS were also excluded from this survey (see Explanatory Notes of Labour Force, Australia (cat. no. 6202.0) for standard LFS exclusions).
 Additional exclusions from this survey were very remote areas of Australia, any non-residents visiting Australia (diplomatic personnel of overseas governments, members of non-Australian defence forces stationed in Australia, or non-residents otherwise visiting Australia), and residents of non-private dwellings such as hospitals, hotels and motels.